 Breaking News!

-See the most current information at all bottom.
+See the most current information at the bottom.

 Seems like the ARC should take a remedial course in reading and comprehension.
 Anyone with a six grade education can understand the rule on “no border fences”, “no fencing over 5 feet”, etc.